SimonCropp/Argon/docs/Linq/QueryJson.md

 # Querying JSON with complex JSON Path

-This sample loads JSON and then queries values from it using `Argon.Linq.JToken.Item(System.Object)` indexer and then casts the returned tokens to .NET values.
+This sample loads JSON and then queries values from it using `Argon.JToken.Item(System.Object)` indexer and then casts the returned tokens to .NET values.

 <!-- snippet: QueryJson -->
 <a id='snippet-queryjson'></a>